-System execution modeling (SEM) [21] is a promising approach for continuously validating DRE system QoS properties throughout their software lifecycles.
+System execution modeling (SEM) [4] is a promising approach for continuously validating DRE system QoS properties throughout their software lifecycles.
 SEM tools enable DRE system developers to (1) model system behavior and workload at high-levels of abstraction and (2) use these models to validate QoS properties on the target architecture.
 Although SEM tools can provide early insight a DRE system's QoS values, conventional SEM tools do not ensure that QoS tests themselves execute correctly.

-For example, it is possible for a DRE system to execute incorrectly due to transient errors even though the test appeared to execute correctly [23], e.g., since it did not detect the effects of node failures on QoS properties because injected failures did not occur as expected.
-Likewise, DRE systems have many competing and conflicting QoS properties that must be validated [10].
+For example, it is possible for a DRE system to execute incorrectly due to transient errors even though the test appeared to execute correctly [5], e.g., failure to detect the effects of node failures on QoS properties because injected faults did not occur as expected.
+Likewise, DRE systems have many competing and conflicting QoS properties that must be validated [1].
 For example, end-to-end response time may meet specified QoS requirements, but latencies between individual components may not meet specified QoS requirements due to software/hardware contention and QoS trade-off requirements, such as prioritizing system reliability over intermittent response time.
 These problems are exacerbated when metrics (such as event timestamps, application state, and network interface stats) needed to validate these concerns are dispersed across many hardware/software components.
-Developers of DRE systems currently determine test execution correctness via conventional techniques, such as manually inserting checkpoints and assertions [4].
-Unfortunately, these techniques can alter test behavior and performance, are locality constrained, and focus on functional concerns rather than QoS properties.
+Developers of DRE systems currently determine test execution correctness via conventional techniques, such as manually inserting checkpoints and assertions [6].
+Unfortunately, these techniques can alter test behavior and performance, are locality-constrained, and focus on functional concerns rather than QoS properties.
 DRE system testers therefore need improved techniques that help reduce the complexity of ensuring test correctness when validating DRE system QoS properties in their target environments.

-Solution approach → Correctness validation via system execution traces.
-System execution traces [3] are artifacts of executing a software system (e.g., a DRE system) in a representative target environment.
+Solution approach $\rightarrow$ Correctness validation via system execution traces.
+System execution traces [7] are artifacts of executing a software system (e.g., a DRE system) in a representative target environment.
 These traces log messages that capture system state during different execution phases, such as component activation versus passivation.
-System execution traces can also capture metrics for validating test execution correctness, such as event timestamps that determine which components in an end-to-end activity exceeded its allotted execution time.
+System execution traces can also capture metrics for validating test execution correctness, such as event timestamps that determine what component exceeded its allotted execution time.
 In the context of correctness validation, system execution traces can help quantify the correctness of a DRE system test that validates QoS properties in terms of its states and trade-off analysis of such properties.

-This paper describes a method called the Test Execution

-(TE) Score, which uses system execution traces to validate DRE system test correctness.
+This article therefore describes a method called Test Execution (TE) Score that uses system execution traces to validate DRE system test correctness.
 DRE system testers use TE Score by first defining valid and invalid DRE system states and QoS properties, such as number of events processed or acceptable response time(s) for an event.
 TE Score then uses system execution traces to evaluate test correctness using the specified (in)valid state and QoS properties.
-Results from our experiments show how applying the TE Score to a representative DRE system can provide DRE system testers with a correctness grade (i.e., a percentage) that quantifies how well their tests execute.
-Moreover, the TE Score helps identify test errors that must be resolved to improve correctness and increase confidence in QoS assurance for DRE systems.
+Results from our experiments show how applying TE Score to a representative DRE system can provide DRE system testers with a correctness grade (i.e., a percentage) that quantifies how well their tests execute.
+Moreover, TE Score helps identify test errors that must be resolved to improve correctness and increase confidence in QoS assurance for DRE systems.

-Paper organization.
-Section II introduces a representative DRE system case study to motivate the need for TE Score; Section III describes the structure and functionality of TE Score; Section IV analyzes the results of experiments that applied TE Score to the case study; Section V compares TE Score with related work; and Section VI presents concluding remarks.
+Article organization.
+The remainder of this article is organized as follows: Section 2 introduces a representative DRE system case study to motivate the need for TE Score; Section 3 describes the structure and functionality of TE Score; Section 4 analyzes the results of experiments that applied TE Score to the case study; Section 5 compares TE Score with related work; and Section 6 presents concluding remarks.